ImRecc/ImRecc/README.md

 - 👋 Hi, I’m @ImRecc
-- 👀 I’m interested in algorithm&math
+- 👀 I’m interested in algorithm&math or cyber security
-- 🌱 I’m currently learning Discrete mathematics
+- 🌱 I’m currently learning cyber security and trying to restore my c++ knowledge
-- 💞️ I’m looking to collaborate on Game development and algorithm research
+- 💞️ I’m looking to collaborate on development with c++
 - 📫 How to reach me ...
 JUST SEND ME MESSAGE IF ANY IDEAL

 <!---